DickinsonCollege/FarmData2/INSTALL.md

 ```
 ./fd2-up.bash
 ```
+(On Windows, this must be done in the WSL VM.)

 This command will start up the docker containers that are used by FarmData2.
 There will be lots of output from this command and the first time you run it, it may take a while to complete as it pulls, downloads and extracts the docker images to your machine.
 You will know the command is complete when it outputs:
 ```